Major redevelopment site

 Green Square is the fastest growing area in the City's local area – new families are moving in every day, while residents in long-established suburbs like Rosebery have lived there for many generations.
 The City is working to ensure this diverse community has opportunities to create and build connections and explore their interests.

 Our community development coordinator Cara Wood is your key community contact for Green Square.
 She can proivide you with information on community groups and programs, grants, partnerships and events.
 Contact Cara via email email@example.com or call 9265 9252.

 The City has no authority over bus, light rail or rail planning, but we continue to support the State Government in delivering quality public transport to Green Square.
 A major part of this work is the creation of the Eastern Transit Corridor, a reliable and efficient public transport service for residents and businesses in the Green Square Train Station catchment area.
 The City continues to advocate for a light rail connection between the city centre and Green Square – we believe light rail is a more sustainable option and will reduce traffic in the area.

 A major part of the City’s role in Green Square has been to ensure planning controls allow for appropriate growth and development.
-Our planning controls seek to provide housing and workplace for a growing population, while ensuring development is sustainable, innovative, and respectful of existing neighbourhoods.
+Our planning controls seek to provide housing and workplaces for a growing population while ensuring development is sustainable, innovative, and respectful of existing neighbourhoods.

 - Epsom Park Precinct

 - North Rosebery Precinct

 You can also view the development applications for Green Square currently on exhibition.